ALE-NAT/Automation-Projects/09-OSFAR OmniSwitch Factory Reset Script/readme.md

 Step 1

 Download the script from the GitHub page.
-We recommend downloading the osfar.zip file and extracting the script.
-If you copy/paste the script directly from the GitHub page and save it in a Windows machine, the script file will be saved with extra carriage return character at the end of each line.
+We recommend downloading the osfar.zip file (On Github page, click on osfar.zip and use the Download button on next page) and then extracting the script.
+If you copy/paste the script text directly from the GitHub page and save it in a Windows machine, the script file will be saved with extra carriage return character at the end of each line.
 This will prevent the script from execution on the switch.

 Step 2